csc-training/summerschool/intro-to-hpc/docs/01-intro-supercomputing.md

 * Master sends tasks to workers and receives results
 * There are normally more tasks than workers, and tasks are assigned dynamically

-# Exposing parallelism

-* MapReduce is special task farm like approach suitable especially for large scale data analysis
-* Two types of workers
-	- Map: given an input data, emit list of (key, value) pairs
-	- Reduce: combine the values for a key
-* User works only with serial code for Map and Reduce operations
-* MapReduce framework takes care of parallelization and data distribution

 # Parallel scaling
 <div class=column>
 * Strong parallel scaling